Best Telescopes for Kids

 Lastly, we need to consider how much your child will enjoy being engaged with the telescope itself outside of stargazing.
 Is your kid one who will enjoy working with you on assembling, polar alignment, and general tuning the telescope, or will prefer immediate satisfaction outside the box?

-Choosing a telescope for a child should take all of those aspects into consideration.
+Choosing a best telescope for kids should take all of those aspects into consideration.
 However, there are a few more items to keep in mind:

 - A child’s telescope should be easy and uncomplicated to use.
 An overly complicated telescope just won’t be as much fun.